sgjava/javauio/periphery/README.md

 ## How GPIO pins are mapped
-This is based on testing on a NanoPi Duo. gpiochip0 starts at 0 and gpiochip1 start at 352.
+This is based on testing on a NanoPi Duo. gpiochip0 starts at 0 and gpiochip1 starts at 352.
 Consider the following table:

 |Name                           |Chip Name |dev |sysfs|
 | ----------------------------- | -------- | -- | --- |